Feature #9703

 PS.: I still would like to see this ticket implemented, but not for this specific case.

-Updated by Zer Guz almost 8 years ago
+Updated by Zer Guz over 8 years ago

 +1.
 In our company we have many repository modules that are used in multiple projects.
 It will help if a repository can be associated with multiple projects.

-Updated by Tolga Uzun over 2 years ago
+Updated by Tolga Uzun about 3 years ago

 We are using a main reposityory for a product and managing the different versions of the project in the same repository but differentiating in folder hierarchy but not at root level, inside other folders (literature, design etc and than the version folders).
 And also there are different projects in Redmine that is used to track the issues.
 This way, I have to add the main repository to all of the parent and child projects that causes fetching all repository changesets to the redmine database multiple times which takes enormous time for a big old repository.